The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Theoretical background

-To illustrate the performance of the $\Gamma_E$-method we plot, in Figure~\ref{fig:pdftest}, the galaxy PDFs $\Gamma_E$-reconstructed from the 25 {\it Realistic} mock VIPERS subsamples with galaxies brighter than $M_{\rm B}=-19.1-z-5log(h)$ in the range $z=[0.7,0.9]$.
-The blue dashed curve represents the mean among the mocks and the blue band the 1-$\sigma$ scatter.
-The reconstruction is compared with the ``reference'' PDF (solid, red line) obtained by averaging over the PDFs reconstructed, with the same $\Gamma_E$-method, from the {\it Parent} mock catalogs.
-We regard this as the ``reference'' PDF since, as shown by \cite{sp04} and checked by us, when the sampling is large, all the aforementioned reconstruction methods recover the PDF of the mass, the $P(N_g)$ and the biasing function estimated in the simulation very accurately.
-In the plot we show $P(1+\delta)(1+\delta)$ to highlight the low- and high- density tails, where the reconstruction is more challenging.
-The reconstructed PDF underestimates the reference one in the low and high density tails and overestimates it at $\delta \sim 0$.
-Systematic deviations in the low and high density tails are to be expected since the probability of finding halos, and therefore mock galaxies, in these regimes significantly deviates from the one expected for a Poisson distribution.
-The excess probability of finding halos in high density regions generates over-dispersion \citep{som01,CM02}.
-However, these differences are well within the 1-$\sigma$ uncertainty strip.
-We further point out that the case shown here refers to a quite challenging PDF reconstruction of a rather sparse sample of mock galaxies.
-The scatter for cells of $R=8$ \Mpch is larger than for $R=4$ \Mpch and is driven by the limited number of independent cells rather than sparse sampling.
+The reconstruction is compared with the ``reference'' PDF (solid, red line) obtained by averaging over the PDFs reconstructed, with the same $\Gamma_E$ method, from the {\it Parent} mock catalogues.
+We regard this as the ``reference'' PDF since, as shown by \cite{sp04} and checked by us, when the sampling is {dense}, all the above reconstruction methods recover the PDF of the mass, $P(N_g)$ and the mean biasing function very accurately.
+In the plot we show $P(1+\delta_g)(1+\delta_g)$ to highlight the low- and high-density tails, where the reconstruction is more challenging.
+The reconstructed PDF underestimates the reference PDF in the low- and high-density tails and overestimates it at $\delta \sim 0$.
+Systematic deviations in the low- and high-density tails are to be expected since the probability of finding halos, and therefore mock galaxies, in these regimes significantly deviates from the probability expected for a Poisson distribution.
+However, these differences are well within the 1-$\sigma$ uncertainty strip { as shown in the bottom panels of each plot}.

-The $\Gamma_E$-method used to reconstruct the galaxy PDF from discrete counts is implemented as follows:
+The $\Gamma_E$ method used to reconstruct the galaxy PDF from discrete counts is implemented as follows:

 \begin{itemize}